-The most important and simple thing you can do to help is listen and believe.
+The most important and simple thing you can do to help a victim-survivor is to listen and believe.

-- Give her/him your unconditional support.
-If, in your opinion, she/he is not taking the best care of themselves, or making the ‘right’ decisions (e.g. about reporting), do not judge them.
+- Give them your unconditional support.
+If, in your opinion, they are not taking the best care of themselves, or making the ‘right’ decisions, such as about reporting, do not judge them.
 Everyone reacts in their own way.

-- A lot of survivors blame themselves for what was done to them.
-Its normal after something traumatic to think ‘If only I hadn’t…’, remind them that you don’t think that’s true, but bear in mind that arguing with them probably won’t persuade them.
-Don’t be frustrated if they believes this for some time.
+- A lot of victim-survivors blame themselves for what was done to them.
+It’s normal after something traumatic to think “If only I hadn’t…” so remind them that you don’t think that’s true, but bear in mind that arguing probably won’t persuade them.

-- If she/he feels guilty about e.g. not putting up a fight, affirm the fact that she/he used her/his survival skills to stay alive, and that compliance is not consent.
-Most women do not put up a fight in order to survive and minimise further harm.
+- If they feel guilty about not putting up a fight, affirm the fact that they used their survival skills to stay alive, and that compliance is not consent.
+Most do not put up a fight in order to survive and minimise further harm.

 - Let them say what they need to say in their own time, in their own words.

-- If she/he faces difficult decisions, help them to make their own choices by exploring their options with them.
+- If they face difficult decisions, help them to make their own choices by exploring options with them.

-- Dealing with the effects of sexual violence is ultimately something a survivor does for herself.
-Survivors are experts in their own healing, and so encourage and empower them to help themselves.
-You can do similarly.
+- Dealing with the effects of sexual violence is ultimately something a victim-survivor does for themselves.
+Victim-survivors are experts in their own healing, so encourage and empower them to help themselves.

 Remember, you are not a miracle-worker.
-The best you can do is let them know that you care about her/him and will be there if she/he wants to talk.
+The best you can do is let them know that you care about them and will be there if they want to talk.

 What not to say

-- Never doubt what she tells you about her experiences.
-It may be very difficult to believe that such a terrible thing has been done, especially if you know the perpetrator, but the truth is that women and girls rarely lie about sexual violence.
+- Never doubt what someone tells you about their experiences.
+It may be very difficult to believe that such a terrible thing has been done, especially if you know the perpetrator, but the truth is that people rarely lie about sexual violence.

-- Never insist that she tells you anything that she seems reluctant to, especially details of traumatic events.
-Give her space to tell you as much or little as she wants to, in her own time.
+- Never insist that they tell you anything they seem reluctant to disclose, especially details of traumatic events.
+Give them space to tell you as much or little as they want, in their own time.

-- Never take decisions for her, do things on her behalf, or pressure her into agreeing to do something.
-An important part of dealing with the powerlessness of sexual violence is learning to feel in control again, so try not to do anything which takes control away from her.
+- Never take decisions for them, do things on their behalf, or pressure them into agreeing to do something.
+An important part of dealing with the powerlessness of sexual violence is learning to feel in control again, so try not to do anything which takes control away from them.

-- Never trivialise or dismiss her feelings or experiences.
-It may be easy to compare it to something more terrible, perhaps that someone else has experienced, but saying things like ‘it could be worse, it wasn’t as bad as…’ is never helpful.
-Recognise the pain she’s going through.
+- Never trivialise or dismiss their feelings or experiences.
+It may be easy to compare it to something more terrible, perhaps that someone else has experienced, but saying things like “it could be worse” or “it wasn’t as bad as…” is never helpful.
+Recognise the pain they’re going through.

-- Do not expect her to ‘get over it’ in a certain amount of time.
+- Do not expect them to “get over it” in a certain amount of time.
 Everyone deals with the effects of sexual violence at their own pace.

-- Do not expect her to react in any one way – all women and girls react differently.
+- Do not expect them to react in any one way – most people react differently.

-- Never break her confidence.
-If you feel that it is your duty to tell someone because a child is at risk, at the very least discuss this with her before you do.
+- Never break their confidence.
+If you feel that it is your duty to tell someone because a child is at risk, at the very least discuss this with them before you do.

-Explore the SARSAS and Survivor Pathway websites so that you understand some of the common reactions to sexual violence and what’s myth and fact.
+For more information on some of the common reactions to sexual violence and to understand what’s myth and what’s fact, click here.

 - Explore and challenge your own views about sexual violence.